Equivariant Structure on Smash Powers: Semi-Free Equivariant Spectra

 One of the most important properties of semi-free spectra is that it is easy to calculate their smash products with other spectra and in particular with each other.
 The following proposition makes this precise, and generalizes Lemma \cite[1.8]{MMSS}.
-It is analogous to Lemma \cite[I.4.5-6]{Sub} in the case of symmetric spectra. \begin{prop} Let \(V\) and \(W\) be objects of \(\catOr\), $K \in \Or{V}\catT$ and $L \in \Or{W}\catT$.
-The adjoint of the canonical $\Or{V}\times\Or{W}$-map
+It is analogous to Lemma \cite[I.4.5-6]{Sub} in the case of symmetric spectra. \begin{prop} Let \(V\) and \(W\) be Euclidean spaces, $K$ an $\Or{V}$-space and $L$ an $\Or{W}$-space.
+Then the dual Yoneda lemma induces an isomorphism